MAKE A DONATION

 We strongly recommend that all participants purchase travel and cancellation insurance.

-Cancelled Sports or Games Cancellation:
+Cancelled Sports, Games Cancellation:

-In the case where a sport, or a team has been eliminated from the Games, or the Games are cancelled by Maccabi Canada or by the Organizing Committee in Israel, 1st party payments will be 100% refunded.
 Reimbursement is limited to the amount received by Maccabi Canada and will not include any additional expenses incurred by the participants and/or family members or supporters as a result of their planned participation in the games.

 3rd party donors who have donated to support a specific sport or team will select one of the following options: